'Southern Charm' Star Craig Conover Has Passed The Bar!

 It’s official, Southern Charm star Craig Conover has been admitted to the South Carolina bar!
 Though there were some serious doubters, after a long, hard road, Craig is a lawyer.
 Girlfriend and Southern Charm sidekick Naomie Olindo made the announcement last week on Instagram that even though fans will see Craig studying on this season on Southern Charm, and saw other cast members doubting that he would pass the first time (many don’t), the Delaware native did it, and passed the bar the first time.

-So it sounds like Thomas Ravenel was wrong yet again when last week, he ranted on social media that Craig was “mentally challenged,” when Craig has now surpassed Thomas’ educational background, and is now officially Craig Conover, J.D., and was admitted to the South Carolina bar, and can now practice law, says the Inquisitr.
+So it sounds like Thomas Ravenel was wrong yet again when last week he ranted on social media that Craig was “mentally challenged,” when Craig has now surpassed Thomas’ educational background and is now officially Craig Conover, J.D., and was admitted to the South Carolina bar and can now practice law, says the Inquisitr.
 Ravenel was unhappy that Craig commented on his treatment of his own children, seeming to ignore them at a polo match at Ravenel’s plantation, and then sided with Ravenel’s ex, Kathryn Dennis.
 But Ravenel should be careful in also throwing shade on Craig by also questioning his ethics, as Craig can now sue him for slander.

-Even though many Southern Charm cast members were said to be concerned that Craig Conover would pass the bar, her did it, and passed the South Carolina bar the first time.
-On Southern Charm season 4 we have seen him garden, build things, snuggle with the kitty, and gossip, but not studying for the bar.
+Even though many Southern Charm cast members were said to be concerned that Craig Conover would pass the bar, he did it and passed the South Carolina bar the first time.
+On Southern Charm Season 4, we have seen him garden, build things, snuggle with the kitty, and gossip, but not studying for the bar.

 RELATED REPORTS BY INQUISITR